Insomnia Is the New Black

-After the year-and-a-half we’ve all had, we know what it’s like to have trouble sleeping, and all the varieties that trouble comes in:
+After the few years we’ve all had, we know what it’s like to have trouble sleeping, and all the varieties that trouble comes in:

 - Tossing and turning